mariamasoliver/connect-to-ARC/Guide.md

 ## How we interact with the Cluster
 We will interact with the ARC cluster through the terminal.
 The language we will be using is bash.

-### Initial remark
-When you open a terminal, the directory you are in, is usually the home directory.
+When you open a terminal, the directory you are in, it is usually the home directory.
+The home directory address can be shortened as `~`.
 You can type `pwd` to know exactly where you are and the address to your home directory.

-Some other useful Bash Commands:
+Some useful Bash Commands:
+- `pwd` It prints the address of the directory you are in.
 - `ls`  It allows you to know which files are located in the directory you are in.
 - `cd`  It allows you to move around the different directories in your computer.
-  - syntax: `cd directory`
+  - **syntax** `cd directory`
-- `cd ..` It allows you to go to the directory immediately above to the current one
+- `cd ..` It allows you to go to the directory immediately above to the current one.
-- `less` It allows you to visualize a file directly in the terminal
+- `less` It allows you to visualize a file directly in the terminal.
-  - syntax: `less filename.py`
+  - **syntax** `less filename.py`

 ## How to log in
 ### For Linux/macOS users open the terminal and type
 ```